-Distribution Lists (ABCD) for Printed/Electronic Materials (See also Chapter 3 Employee, Student and Visitor Codes of Conduct)
+Rule 2.20 Distribution Lists (ABCD) for Printed/Electronic Materials

 Printed memoranda and materials regarding university business may be circulated to groups of individuals on campus by requesting distribution through Printing and Duplicating and Mail Services addressing programs.
 Designations from the list below -- A B C D -- may be used.
 Electronic mail may provide an avenue for communication of significant administrative information to key administrators, with the following guidelines: